Admissions and Appeals

 Read our Admissions policies below for full details of how applications are handled and how places are allocated at Fortismere.

-Governors have recently agreed to admit above the published admission number of 243.
-In September 2018, 270 students will be admitted to Year 7.
+Governors agreed to admit above the published admission number (243) for entry in September 2019.
+270 students will admitted.

 How to Appeal